convert-units/convert-units/README.md

 const convert = configureMeasurements(allMeasures);
 ```

-It's also possible to limit the measures configured to only the ones your application needs:
+It's also possible to limit the measures configured.
+This allows for smaller packages when using a bundler like `webpack` or `rollup`:

 ```js
 import configureMeasurements, { volume, mass, length } from 'convert-units';